jvzonlab/OrganoidTracker/manuals/TRAINING_THE_NETWORK.md

 Figure 2: OrganoidTracker automatically sees that you have only annotated part of the image, so you don't need to annotate the entire image.
 However, you do need to annotate each and every cell within that region.

 ## The training process
-Open the data of all the experiments you're going to use in the OrganoidTracker GUI, switch to the "<all experiments>" tab and use `Process` -> `Train the neural network...`.
+Open the data of all the experiments you're going to use in the OrganoidTracker GUI, switch to the "<all experiments>" tab and use `Tools` -> `Train a neural network` and pick the neural network to train.
 Run the resulting script.

 By default, the training lasts for 50 epochs, but you can modify this in the `organoid_tracker.ini` file next to the script.
 Training will stop automatically if the results no longer improve on the validation set (which will be randomly created from the dataset you supplied).